Flat-plane crank: Details

 The flat-plane crankshaft was used in the World War II Sherman Tank in the Ford GAA engine, an all-aluminium 32-valve DOHC 60-degree liquid-cooled V8.
 However, the flat-plane design is no longer widely used in most mass production V engines as it is more prone to vibration and is inherently much louder than a crossplane crankshaft.
 However, due to its simpler construction requiring less counterweight, it is inherently lighter with a higher rev limit.
 For this reason, it remains useful in sports and racing cars.
-Flat-plane crankshafts are generally associated with European sports cars such as Ferrari and Lotus V8 engines, and cross-plane cranks with American manufacturers.
+Flat-plane crankshafts are generally associated with European sports cars such as Ferrari and McLaren V8 engines, and cross-plane cranks with American manufacturers.
 There are some exceptions such as the Ferrari-designed crossplane crank V8 of the Lancia Thema 8.32 and the flat-plane crank 2014–2023 Ford Mustang GT350.
 The 2023 model year Chevrolet Corvette Z06 has the largest flat-plane V8 ever seen in production cars at 5.5 litres.

 The way in which a flat-plane works within a V8 engine is more like two in-line 4-cylinder engines mated together, with the firing order of each order being in a Right-Left-Right-Left-Right-Left-Right-Left pattern.
 Being in this in-line configuration allows for the engine to rev much faster, making it more suitable for racing engines.